maxhatchlearn/max-assessment-stories/max_assessment_stories.md

 "Introduction to Objects", "More Objects and Methods" are each names of Assessments in the "Introduction To Ruby Objects" module.

-That was straight forward now it gets kind of tricky.

     Assessment
       integer: library_id
       string: name

+That was straight forward now it gets kind of tricky.
+It seems that the assessment will have to be grouped into sections.

     Marks
       integer :library_id